pragyanroy/frontend-nanodegree-mobile-portfolio/README.md

-Click on the below link to open the Portfolio https://pragyanroy.github.io/mobile-portfolio/ Navigate the links provided in the age to browse different projects in portfolio
+Click on the below link to open the Portfolio https://pragyanroy.github.io/mobile-portfolio/ Navigate the links provided in the age to browse different projects in portfolio For PageSpeed Insights score for index.html

+1-Minified style.css, index.html

+2-Compressed and resized images

+3-Inline style

+For Frames per Second in pizza.html

+Changed views/js/main.js to get 60 fps or higher.

+Updated loop in updatePositions to reduce DOM requests

+Decreased number of pizzas rendered to 72